-This week all my worlds intersect.
-I have been out of my marriage to a woman for two and a half years now and have had a relationship with a wonderful man for almost a year.
-But this week is a crazy back and forth between my worlds.
+This week all my worlds intersected.
+I have been out of my marriage to a woman for two and a half years and have a relationship with a wonderful man for the past year.
+This week is a crazy back and forth between my worlds.

 Today, Sunday, I take my son to Philadelphia to visit my family.
 My brother with his wife and three children are in town visiting my parents.
 My other brother who lives in Philadelphia with his wife and daughter will also be there.

 Tomorrow evening, Monday, my son and I return to Washington, D.C.